uriellua14/log-analysis/README.md

 # log-analysis

-Program done to analyse long test reports that come in a tar.gz folder
+### Program done to analyse long test reports that come in a tar.gz folder

-##Instructions
+## Instructions
 1.Download the file tara.py

 2. Download the log file to analyze

-3. Install python and necesary libraries and run tara.py
+3. Install python, necesary libraries, and run tara.py

-##Enter on Windows Terminal to intstall necesary libraries and python
+## Enter on Windows Terminal to intstall necesary libraries and python

 python